pingcap/docs-tidb-operator/en/v2-vs-v1.md

 #### `TidbMonitor`

 TiDB Operator v2 no longer supports this CRD.
 Because monitoring systems are often complex and varied, `TidbMonitor` is difficult to integrate into production-grade monitoring systems.
-TiDB will provide more flexible solutions for integrating with common monitoring systems, rather than running a Prometheus + Grafana + Alert-Manager combination via CRD.
+TiDB provides more flexible solutions for integrating with common monitoring systems, rather than running a Prometheus + Grafana + Alert-Manager combination through CRD.
 For details, see [Deploy Monitoring and Alerts for a TiDB Cluster](monitor-a-tidb-cluster.md).

 #### `TidbNgMonitoring`